-- to the border guards responsible for border surveillance, facilitates communication and improves the reaction capabilities.
-[Estonia, 2018] - The border guard uses Unmanned Aerial Vehicles (UAV) for surveillance and intervention tasks.
+- The border guard uses Unmanned Aerial Vehicles (UAV) for surveillance and intervention tasks.
 Each of the regional units responsible for the external land borders is connected to the system.
 It consists of three platforms (unmanned mini motor gliders), a ground station (with remote control, screens and antenna) and other supporting equipment.
 The platforms are equipped with daylight and night-vision cameras, and one platform can be used at any given time.
 High-quality images from the cameras are delivered in real-time either to the ground station or other connected recipients.
 This UAV system can enhance the border surveillance capacity, improve situational awareness and facilitate reaction capacities.
 Once a flying object is detected, the Regional Coordination Centre is swiftly informed for specific intervention measures to be conducted.
-[Poland, 2019]
+[Poland, 2019] - An electronic barrier system has been installed along the majority of the external land border, consisting of a high number of day, night and thermal cameras and